 I'm a novice to rifle shooting.
 Can you still work with me?
 Yes.
-Your best bet in such a case would be to book a *private* day clinic, at the 320 dollar rate for the day, and we will work it as a "Bolt Action 101" class, and get you up to speed very quickly.
-And we promise--you will hit steel at 1000 yards the first day, and you'll know how it do it on your own when you leave the class.
+Your best bet in such a case would be to book a *private* day clinic, at the 360 dollar rate for the day, and we will work it as a "Bolt Action 101" class, and get you up to speed very quickly.
+And we promise--you will hit steel at 1000+ yards the first day, and you'll know how to do it on your own when you leave the class.
 That said, you'll do fine in a regular 2 day weekend class--we'll meet your needs, not to worry.

 Can you help me with an OCW hand load which I will then use when I come to take a class?
 Yes, but we do need to charge the 45 dollar OCW Consulting fee for this service.
 See the "OCW Consulting" page linked above, or click here.

 Can I come to the range to "just shoot?"
-Unfortunately, no. Our shooting facility is actually located on a very large working Angus cattle farm, and we must supervise all shooting that occurs at the range to ensure the safety of the livestock and farm equipment.
+Unfortunately, no. The shooting facilities we use are generally working cattle or sheep farms, and we must supervise all shooting that occurs at the range to ensure the safety of the livestock and farm equipment.
 Our business is Long Range Rifle Training--we are not an open range for the public.
-Range time can, however, be rented by folks who have already attended a class, but supervision will still need to be on site for a group of alumni to come and shoot.
-Range rental for alumni is 300 per day plus 20 dollars per person in your group for up to four persons.
-Pricing is different for larger groups, as larger groups will require additional personnel to monitor the group.

 Do you have rifles we can rent?
 Yes, we do.
 They will be chambered in .308 Winchester caliber, and all you would need to do is bring good match ammo (factory match, not hand loads) and you can rent the rifles for 30 dollars per day of shooting. (note: hand loads are fine if you're using your own rifle).
 We need to keep the brass from your factory loads for the 30 dollar rate.
 Rate is higher if you want to keep your brass, email and ask for specifics.